thisisselva18/BREVITY_Uno/README.md

 We're constantly evolving and have some exciting ideas in the pipeline to make Brevity even more engaging and trustworthy:

 - **Chatbot Integration**: Develop a smart chatbot that helps users discuss news and delve into details, aiming to curb misinformation through fact-checking conversations. 🤖
 - **Enhanced UI/UX**: Roll out sleek design updates and smoother animations to further elevate the user experience. 🎨
 - **Beginner Tutorial**: Create an in-app tutorial for new users, guiding them through the app's features and best practices for navigating the news. 📚
 - **Advanced News Sharing**: Implement more versatile sharing options, allowing users to easily distribute news stories across social media and messaging apps. 🔗
 - **Personalized News Insights**: Integrate machine learning to offer personalized news feeds and insights based on user behavior and interests. 📈
 - **Community Engagement Tools**: Explore features that allow users to comment, rate, and discuss news articles, fostering a community of informed readers. 💬
+- **Backend Migration**: We are shifting from Firebase to a scalable **Node.js + MongoDB backend** for greater flexibility, performance, and control over our server architecture. ⚙️🚀

 ---